chabs300/chabs300/README.md

 In the future I want to head more towards actual software development in an area where my previously mentioned knowledge from my degree is required.
 Currently working a lot with Python and Matlab, and a little bit of C++.

-- 💞️ I’m looking to collaborate on scientific software and models for engineering purposes-
+- I’m looking to collaborate on scientific software and models for engineering purposes.
-- 📫 chabs300@proton.me
+- chabs300@proton.me
-- 😄 Pronouns: He/him
-- ⚡ Fun fact: Still trying to find time for my first peer-reviewed journal paper.